thomas18F/pykemon/README.md

 - Stealth Rock is now taken into account.
 - Defog now clear all hazards on the attacking pokemon side and remove fog from the battlefield.
 - Rapid Spin now clean stealth rocks.
+- Thunder now apply his damage and have correct precision on sun and rain weather.

 ## Overview